 When the employee is taking FML under the FMLA that does not run concurrently under the CFRA (e.g., when the employee has exhausted their entitlement under the CFRA): Continued coverage for up to 12 workweeks in a calendar year.

-An employee on any other approved unpaid leave will receive health plan and retirement plan coverage in accordance with the group insurance and retirement system regulations.
+An employee on any other approved unpaid leave will receive health plan and retirement plan coverage in accordance with University of California Retirement Plan (UCRP) and University of California Group Insurance Regulations (GIR) provisions.

 For details regarding benefits provided during leaves of absence, refer to Family and Medical Leave Fact Sheet (http://ucnet.universityofcalifornia.edu/